zhouzypaul/zhouzypaul.github.io/_pages/research.md

 layout: splash
 permalink: /research/
 ---
-I am broadly interested in building human level intelligence.
-I believe that Reinforcement Learning (RL) provides a powerful framework for building AI systems, and reward is a good enough incentive to induce approximations of intelligence.
-To that end, I work on **hierarchical RL, transfer RL, generalization, and reward design**.
+My research goal is to create human-level intelligence and enable autonomy for robots to complete a wide range of real-world tasks.
+To achieve this goal, I am especially interested in **generalization in RL** through **continual and lifelong learning** and **compositionality**.
+I think the ability to **transfer symbols and skills** that support high-level **planning** will be the basis of autonomy.
+I am beyond thrilled by the prospect of achieving embodied AI through integrating different perception and control modules, and so my interest also spans across **robotics** and **computer vision**.
+Additionally, I recognize that these intelligence agents will not be learning alone in the world, and that humans have a role to play in the learning process.
+To that end, I am also interested in the **reward design** problem to specify tasks and help agents learn faster and **imitation learning**.
 I am fortunate to be advised by professors [George Konidaris](https://cs.brown.edu/people/gdk/) and [Michael Littman](https://www.littmania.com) under Brown's [BigAI initiative](http://bigai.cs.brown.edu).
 Please check out my selected work below.
 {: style="text-align: center;font-size:110%;padding-top:40px"}

 [CV](/pdfs/bio/CV.pdf) \|